Priory consultant warns about 'skinny selfies' on Scottish TV

 Eating disorders affect around 1.6million people in the UK and claim the lives of almost 20% of this number.
 During 2014, Priory Group saw a 15% rise in adult patients admitted with eating disorders.

-Dr Yellowlees, who recently discussed the impact of ‘thinspiration’ on the Priory Blog, stated:
+Dr Yellowlees, who recently discussed the impact of ‘thinspiration’, stated:

 “The concept of thinness and the pursuit of it can be promoted extensively at the touch of a button.

-“The unhelpful images that depict increasing thinness are very toxic and I think it will take some time for societies’ values to change around the idealisation of thinness.”
+“The unhelpful images that depict increasing thinness are very toxic and I think it will take some time for societies’ en-GB to change around the idealisation of thinness.”

 So, what can society do to give a positive body image?